Complaints

 We want to provide a fair and helpful service.
 If we’ve made a mistake, tell us - so we can put it right and learn from it.

-- We define a complaint as: "An expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the organization, its own staff, or those acting on its behalf, affecting an individual resident or group of residents."
+- We define a complaint as: "An expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents."

 - A service request is when you ask us to do something (for example, report a repair, missed bin, or request information).